galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-plant/tutorial.md

 > > ### {% icon solution %} Solution
 > >
 > > 1.
 Rows, notice the long A-C-T-G based names.
 > > 1.
-Columns, "ATXG" are the prefixes commonly used by XXXX.
+Columns, "ATXG" are the gene prefixes commonly used by the Arabidopsis genomes.
 > > 1.
 There are 1 099 lines and therefore 1 099 cells
 > > 1.
-If we scroll the preview window all the way to the right we see 27630 as the last number.
+If we scroll the preview window all the way to the right we see 27 630 as the last number.
 Given that the first column are the cell names, we must subtract by 1 to get 27 629 cells.
 > >
 > {: .solution}
 >